Neuroquila-n8fall/JunkersControl/README.md

 WIP

+**Update 09-2022**: The bus is very picky about the choice of hardware.
+Multiple prototypes have been built and tested and further investigation is in progress.
+Another limitation is the amount of current the built-in power supply can deliver.
+This is slowing down hardware development even more.

 ## Todo
 - [x] Find a suitable CAN module and library that is able to handle 10kbit/s using the ESP32
 - [x] Debug output over Telnet